turingschool-examples/webpack-starter-kit/README.md

 ## Getting Started

+### View Live on GitHub

+You can view the game live on my GitHub at the following link:

+<a href="https://lynnerang.github.io/family-feud/">Family Feud Game App - Live!</a>

+### Get Your Own Copy

-To clone this repository to your own local machine, run the following command in your terminal:
+If you'd like to clone this repository to your own local machine, run the following command in your terminal:

 ```shell
 git clone https://github.com/lynnerang/family-feud.git